-See the table beginning on page 10 for the status of adoption of the Uniform Weighmaster Law.
+See the table beginning on page 10, Section II.
+Uniformity of Laws and Regulations of Handbook 130 for the status of adoption of the Uniform Weightmaster Law.

-The National Conference on Weights and Measures is supported by the National Institute of Standards and Technology in partial implementation of its statutory responsibility for "cooperation with the states in securing uniformity in weights and measures laws and methods of inspection."
+The National Conference on Weights and Measures (NCWM) is supported by the National Institute of Standards and Technology (NIST) in partial implementation of its statutory responsibility for "cooperation with the states in securing uniformity in weights and measures laws and methods of inspection."